-- Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
-You can lose control of the vehicle. - Only the maximum permissible gross weight and the mass in a ready-todrive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
-For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - Adapt the speed to the payload.
+- ▶ Overloading the vehicle and wrong tyre pressure can cause tyres to burst.
+You can lose control of the vehicle. - ▶ Only the maximum permissible gross weight and the mass in a ready-todrive condition, not the actual weight of the vehicle, is stated in the vehicle documents.
+For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey. - ► Adapt the speed to the payload.
 The stopping distance is increased if the payload is high.

-- Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - > Built-in accessories and special equipment reduce the payload. - > Adhere to the axle load stated in the vehicle documents.
+- Do not exceed the maximum permissible gross weight stated in the vehicle documents by the payload. - > Adhere to the axle load stated in the vehicle documents.